What Other Parents Are Reading

 - RV (rotavirus vaccine)

-- possibly HBV (hepatitis B vaccine), if not given at 1-2 months
+- possibly HBV (hepatitis B vaccine), if not previously given

 Vaccines protect against serious childhood illnesses.
 Vaccines, like any other medicine, may cause reactions (usually mild), such as fever or irritability.
 Be sure to discuss side effects with your doctor and get guidelines for when to call the office.